Ribosome-binding site: Internal ribosome entry site (IRES)

 Eukaryotic ribosomes are known to bind to transcripts in a mechanism unlike the one involving the 5' cap, at a sequence called the internal ribosome entry site.
 This process is not dependent on the full set of translation initiation factors (although this depends on the specific IRES) and is commonly found in the translation of viral mRNA.

 Gene annotation

 The identification of RBSs is used to determine the site of translation initiation in an unannotated sequence.
 This is referred to as N-terminal prediction.
 This is especially useful when multiple start codons are situated around the potential start site of the protein coding sequence.

 Identification of RBSs is particularly difficult, because they tend to be highly degenerated.
 One approach to identifying RBS in E.coli is using neural networks.
 Another approach is using the Gibbs sampling method.

 History

-The Shine-Dalgarno sequence, of the prokaryotic RBS, was discovered by John Shine and Lynne Dalgarno in 1975.
+The Shine-Dalgarno sequence, of the prokaryotic RBS, was discovered by John Shine and Lynn Dalgarno in 1975.
 The Kozak consensus sequence was first identified by Marilyn Kozak in 1984 while she was in the Department of Biological Sciences at the University of Pittsburgh.